GBR Selection – Advice and Guidance for Parents and Personal Coaches

 6. Prepare for Selection – do talk about money!

 Please have the conversation about money early on in the season.
 The costs to attend major events (eg Cadet and Junior Europeans and Worlds) can rise to well over £1000 per event – depending on the location.
 BF (the organisation, staff or volunteers) will not loan money or provide direct grants to athletes who are unable to pay their costs.
 For athletes struggling financially there are various external grants that can be applied for directly but this requires advance planning.
-Look out for opportunities to apply for some of these grants which will be posted on the BF website and BF facebook page and communicated to the ADP programme athletes.
+Look out for opportunities to apply for some of these grants which will be posted on the BF website and BF facebook page and communicated to the Pathway programme athletes.
 Please note that unless stated otherwise BF do not make the decisions regarding who is awarded funding and often fencers will be competing with other athletes from other sports for these opportunities.
-For information about what funding is available please see here.
-And to understand a bit more about why BF doesn’t/can’t pay all the costs for athletes that represent GBR please see here.

 7. ‘Check-in’ just after mid season

 If you get to the latter half of the season and you still believe your child/athlete is going to be selected for Cadet/Junior Euros or Worlds despite failing to meet qualification criteria we strongly advise parents to talk to the personal coach about whether this is realistic.
-If the personal coach agrees that the athlete might still be on track for selection, the next step is for the personal coaches and athletes to have a conversation early with the ADP coaches.
+If the personal coach agrees that the athlete might still be on track for selection, the next step is for the personal coaches and athletes to have a conversation early with the Pathway coaches.
 This is to ‘check-in’ around what they think the athlete might need to do to be in a position to be selected.
-Regular check-ins (especially in the context of an up-to-date athlete profile) will help manage expectations over selection and lessen the chances that any non selection comes as a surprise.
-As a parent you should be working with the personal coach to manage your child’s expectations based on their likelihood achieving the actual qualification standard.

 8. Help Maintain Individual Athlete Development Plans